 The home study is a cooperative process focusing on helping you to prepare to add to your family through adoption.
 While there is an assessment component, your LCFS caseworker will also provide you with extensive information on international adoption.

-The home study involves four to five interviews during which your caseworker collects the information required by your ASP agency, the country from which you plan to adopt your child, USCIS and the Illinois Department of Children and Family Services (DCFS).
+The home study involves four to five interviews during which your caseworker collects the information required by your ASP agency, the country from which you plan to adopt your child and USCIS.
 There’s also an educational component.
 All prospective parents are required to complete a minimum of 10 hours of international adoption training that encompasses the eight core topics as defined by the Hague Treaty per the Code of Federal Regulations and are also approved by DCFS.

 The average time to complete a home-study and receive your written, notarized home-study report is 12 to 16 weeks from the date of the first interview.
 In most cases your caseworker will contact you to set up the initial interview within five to ten days after you submit your application.